zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Our dialogue begins with Arthur saying, “You know t hat you’ve taken on an impossible task, right?”
 “To take on” something is a phrasal verb meaning to agree to do something that is perhaps going to be v ery difficult – to accept a challenge to do something that will be hard.
 “I've taken on an impossible task” means I'm trying to do something that will be very difficult, and perhaps even not, or “impossible,” altogether.
 Arthur makes this into  a question by adding the word “right” at the end and using what is called a “risi ng intonation,” where the voice goes up.
 “You're going, right?”
 You are indicating that this is a question, not just a statement.

 Martha says, “Teaching you to dance?
 I'm sure you'r e selling yourself short.”
 Martha doesn't think teaching Arthur to dance is an  impossible task.
-She says, “I'm sure” – I'm confident – you are “selling yours elf short.”
+She says, “I'm sure” – I'm confident – you are “selling yourself short.”
 “To sell yourself short” is a phrasal verb meaning to underestimate your abi lities, to believe that you can't do something that you really can.

 Arthur says, “No, really, I have two left feet.”
 Th is is an old expression.
 “To have two left feet” means that you are a very bad dancer , that you can't dance very well.
 Of course, everyone – or most people – have a  left foot and a right foot.
 If you had two feet that were both left feet, well, yo u probably couldn't walk or dance very well.
 That's what the expression is sayi ng here.